jriveraba07/Reto-4_POO/README.md

 ---

-- Include the class exercise in the repo (sheap image).
+- Include the class exercise in the repo (Shape_image).
 - The restaurant revisted
 - Add setters and getters to all subclasses for menu item
 - Override calculate_total_price() according to the order composition (e.g if the order includes a main course apply some disccount on beverages)